 - any other course of action that might be available to the discloser under other laws of the Commonwealth;

-- Managing Alleged Misconduct in DFAT policy (contained in Chapter 10 of the Conduct an Ethics Manual);
+- Managing Alleged Misconduct in DFAT policy (contained in Chapter 12 of the Department's Conduct and Ethics Manual);

 - Work Health and Safety Policy; or